padmalakum/serverless-project/serverlesssetup.md

- sudo npm install -g serverless and we need to install aws cli to access aws from the console. sudo apt install awscli
+ sudo npm install -g serverless and we need to install aws cli to access aws from the console. sudo apt install awscli and then create a folder project and cd into that and run this command serverless --org=padma09 so that we can start